davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 [O'Reilly Media](https://www.oreilly.com/search/?q=books&type=article&type=book&type=journal) has some great books to help you learn and they're written by some of the best in the industry.

 [dev.to](https://dev.to/) is a good place to go if you want to showcase your knowledge and is also a good place to look for examples of how things are done by other devs.
 It has grown in popularity over the last 5 years.

+Ask another developer.
+It's ok to ask for help.

 <br/>